Color space and Alpha type

 - If both a "channels_Alpha" and a node with the userdata exist, then the "channels_Alpha" output node will be used first.

-- If multiple nodes have the userdata, the first one found by Substance Painter will be used as the channels mask.
+- If multiple nodes have the userdata, the first node found by the application will be used as the channels mask.
 The order in which the outputs are found is not guaranteed to the same as defined by the Substance graph.

 Set default blending mode for Material outputs